elpinal/bright-ml/README.md

 ```

 ```
-// Implicit quantification is one of the virtues of ML. val id x = x
+// Implicit polymorphism is one of the virtues of ML. val id x = x
 // If we want to annotate `x` with a type which contains type variables,
 // we need to explicitly bind them.